sparoodata/mongolens_new/README.md

 ## Smithery

 [Smithery](https://smithery.ai) is a platform for discovering, sharing, and deploying MCP servers.

-This repository includes a [`smithery.yaml`](./smithery.yaml) configuration file for deployment.
+This repository includes a [`smithery.yaml`](./smithery.yaml) configuration file for deployment to Smithery.

-## License
+## Disclaimer

+This project:

-This project is licensed under the [MIT License](./LICENSE).
+- is licensed under the [MIT License](./LICENSE).
+- is not affiliated with or endorsed by MongoDB, Inc.
+- is written with the assistance of AI and may contain errors.
+- is intended for educational and experimental purposes only.
+- is provided as-is with no warranty or support—use at your own risk.